marcuscraske/marcuscraske-dot-com/website/_projects/binary-clock.md

 To control each of the eight output pins (O1-O8), we must communicate using three pins (which are connected to our Raspberry Pi):

-- <b>Latch</b> - we set the latch to low when we want to write new data to our shift register; we then put it back to high when we're finished.
+- **Latch** - we set the latch to low when we want to write new data to our shift register; we then put it back to high when we're finished.
-- <b>Data</b> - specifies if an output pin is enabled.
+- **Data** - specifies if an output pin is enabled.
-- <b>Clock</b> - we toggle the clock, by setting it to high and then low, to get the shift register to read the value of the data-pin.
+- **Clock** - we toggle the clock, by setting it to high and then low, to get the shift register to read the value of the data-pin.

 Therefore to set the eight outputs of a shift register to on/off, we would do the following: